 2. Sinful Life or Unconfessed Sins

-When we continue to sin or neglect to confess sins to our Father, we are jamming the lines of communication to Him.
+When we continue to sin or neglect to confess our sins to our Father, we are jamming the lines of communication with Him.
 Go to your knees and confess any sin you are aware of.
-Ask God to shine light on any sin you may not have thought of or even be aware of and ask for His forgiveness.
+Ask God to shine a light on any sin you may not have thought of or even be aware of and ask for His forgiveness.
 Not only will you begin to feel free and loosen the chains of sin in your life but you will open up the lines of communication with God.

 If I had cherished sin in my heart,